SendiAp/Remaining/README.md

-## Don't trust atoms.
-They make up everything.
+## Have you heard of the band 1023MB?
+They haven't got a gig yet.